 Security considerations

 Remember when you clicked "Authorize" to authorize DevOps to access our Key Vault to list and get secrets?
-It actually creates a Service Principal in your directory that you should be aware of, and also assigns an Access Policy to your Key Vault with "Get" and "List" permissions.
+It creates a Service Principal in your directory that you should be aware of, and also assigns an Access Policy to your Key Vault with "Get" and "List" permissions.
 Let's take a look.

 Azure AD Application

-When you connect your Azure DevOps service to your underlying subscription and it asks you to manage access and authorization, it creates an application in your directory.
-Here's mine, obviously slightly obfuscated 😂
+When you connect your Azure DevOps service to your underlying subscription, and it asks you to manage access and authorization, it creates an application in your directory.
+Here's mine, obviously slightly obfuscated. 😂

-Should you want to at some point clean things up, don't forget to take a look at the apps here.
+Should you want to, at some point, clean things up, don't forget to take a look at the apps here.

 Azure Key Vault Access Policies added for the new app

-permissions, but no changes or deletions can be made.
-It has automatically been granted this access policy when we clicked "Authorize" and said that it was OK.
+The new application has Get and List permissions to Secrets, but no changes or deletions are allowed.
+It is automatically granted with access policy when we clicked "Authorize" and said that it was OK.
 You might want to be aware of this, so you know where this is coming from if you do a security audit of your vaults.

 Thanks for reading - please leave a comment.
 Tobi, out.